Our Mission: To help one dog at a time.

 Alabama Intake Team:

-Ten years ago, after Debby retired from her career as a kindergarten teacher and then an interior decorator, she began her journey with animal rescue by meeting a very sick puppy and promising him she would care for him and find him a home.
+In 2007, after Debby retired from her career as a kindergarten teacher and then an interior decorator, she began her journey with animal rescue by meeting a very sick puppy and promising him she would care for him and find him a home.
 Little did she know, that sick puppy would find his forever home with her own family.
 Since that first rescue, Debby and her husband have been involved with animal welfare—to them, the most rewarding experience is seeing hope reignite in a dog’s eyes.

 Lauren's family jokes that she could bark before she could talk.
 After adopting her right-hand man, Brooks, in 2015, Lauren set out to learn all she could about animal rescue and the overpopulation problem by moving to Alabama.
 Lauren now does everything from dog assessments to paperwork to fostering lots and lots of dogs.
 She has a soft spot for shy and frightened dogs, so when she met a feral dog named Winnie in 2017, her family of two became three.
-When she isn't at the shelter or dressing her foster dogs up in this season's latest fashions, she works full-time at a human resources firm.
+When she isn't at the shelter or dressing her foster dogs up in this season's latest fashions, she works full-time at a bank.